KwaitRay/Transformer/README_ENG.md

 #### Training Tools：GPU（CUDA Support）。
 #### Code Management：Git、VS Code。
 #### Evaluation and Visualization：Custom Animator Class，show_heatmap Function
-## Chapter 2.Transformer Model Architecture and Principles
+## Chapter 2.
+Transformer Model Architecture and Principles
 ### 1.Model Architecture
 - The Transformer model is a deep learning architecture based on the attention mechanism, divided into two main modules: the encoder and the decoder.
 The encoder module consists of multiple identical layers, with each layer containing two sub-layers.
 The first sub-layer is multi-head self-attention aggregation, and the second sub-layer is a position-wise feed-forward network.
 Specifically, when calculating the self-attention in the encoder, the queries, keys, and values all come from the output of the previous encoder layer.
 Each sub-layer uses residual connections followed by layer normalization.
 - The Transformer decoder is also composed of multiple identical layers stacked together, and residual connections and layer normalization are used in each layer.
 The decoder layer consists of three sub-layers.
 The first sub-layer is a masked multi-head self-attention layer, where all inputs depend on the output of the previous decoder layer.
 Queries, keys, and values all come from the output of the previous decoder layer.
 In the decoder, each position can only attend to all positions before it.
 This masking attention retains the auto-regressive property, ensuring that predictions depend only on the previously generated output tokens.
 The implementation of masked attention is similar to the hidden state implementation in RNNs, where a hidden state is introduced in the forward pass of the module.
 The second sub-layer is the encoder-decoder attention layer.
 In encoder-decoder attention, the queries come from the output of the previous decoder layer, while the keys and values come from the entire output of the encoder.
 The final sub-layer is a position-wise feed-forward network.